activeloopai/deeplake/docs/source/concepts/transform.md

 ### Returning multiple elements

-Transormation function can return either a dictionary that corresponds to the provided schema or a list of such dictionaries.
+Transformation function can return either a dictionary that corresponds to the provided schema or a list of such dictionaries.
 In that case the number of samples in the final dataset will be equal to the number of all the returned dictionaries:

 ```python
 my_schema = {